 Gain an International Perspective in One of the Most Global Cities in the United States

 With one of the largest number of faculty members who teach or do scholarly research in the area of international law of any American law school, the University of Miami School of Law is renowned for its Global and International Law Program.
-With an extensive course catalog in international, foreign, and comparative law, you can prepare to work in a transnational global environment, in international commercial and investment arbitration, to address significant issues of international law and practice, and to engage with global policy issues relating to climate change, migration, trade and finance and health.
+With an extensive course catalog in international, foreign, and comparative law, you can prepare to work in a transnational global environment and in international commercial and investment arbitration, and to address significant issues of international law and practice and engage with global policy issues relating to climate change, migration, trade and finance and health.

 Positioned at the gateway to Latin America and the Caribbean, Miami’s tremendous diversity makes it a laboratory for issues brought on by globalization, which allows Miami Law students to study in one of the most dynamic cities in the U.S. For students looking to study and work overseas, our multiple externship and study abroad options provide unique opportunities to broaden legal perspective, study transnational and interdisciplinary law, and build international networking contacts.